Spax19/CODSOFT/README.md

 Welcome to my CODSFOT internship repository! 🚀

 About
-This repository contains the projects and assignments completed during my participation in the CODSFOT (Coding for Software) internship program.
+This repository contains the projects and assignments completed during my participation in the CODSFOT Web Development internship program.
 As a recent software development graduate, I am excited to showcase my skills, learnings, and passion for coding through this repository.

 Projects
 Project 1: Landing Page